2qx/vermont.cool/no-pox/README.md

 - Smallpox spreads through face-to-face contact between people.

+- The incubation period is an average of 10 to 14 days.

-- Initial symptoms include fever and vomiting.
+- Initial symptoms include body aches, fever and vomiting.

 - Sores develop in the throat or mouth.